eclipse/mraa/docs/building.md

 **docker run fails to access the internet**

-docker-compose will automatically take `http_proxy`, `https_proxy`, and `no_proxy`
+Docker-compose will automatically take `http_proxy`, `https_proxy`, and `no_proxy`
 environment variables and use it as build arguments.
 Be sure to properly configure this variables before building.

-docker, unlinke docker-compose, do not take the proxy settings from the environment automatically.
+Docker, unlike docker-compose, does not take the proxy settings from the environment automatically.
 You need to send them as environment arguments:

 ```sh